-Andrea Breen is a cross-arts artist with interests in improvisation, collaboration across the arts, performance, radio experiments and ecology.
+Andrea Breen is a cross-arts artist with interests in improvisation, collaboration with other artists, performance, radio experiments and ecology.
 She creates acoustic art while researching the generative and interactive processes in sound, word, image and dance/movement.
 She is an educator, writer and creative arts therapist dedicated to social justice action and furthering understanding through imagination.

 Nelipot Collective: Following on from seasons&reasons (2016), work has begun developing Adrift, a collaborative multi-arts performance piece on global warming and oceans.
-Preparation has included participating in the performers' development weekend Tasmania Performs 2016 with choreographer/collaborator Tullia Chung-Tilley and work-in-progress performances.
+Preparation has included participating in the performers' development weekend Tasmania Performs 2016 with choreographer/collaborator Tullia Chung-Tilley and work-in-progress performances of Adrift.

 Recent collaborations and performances include:

 Nelipot Collective development and performance (September 2017) of Adrift.

 seasons&reasons: Peacock Theatre, May 2016: dancers Tullia Chung-Tilley, Emma Miley, Rob Fleur & Sarah Andrewartha; photographer Arwen Dyer; musicians Sarah Marsden (cello) Andrei Nikulinsky (bass); Deva O'Wheel (costume);